-The Hope Scholarship does not apply to the Georgia WebMBA® or the online Master of Logistics and Supply Chain Management.
+The Hope Scholarship does not apply to the online MBA, the online Master of Logistics and Supply Chain Management, or the MMIS.
 Other aid may be available.
 The Tuition Assistance Program for University System of Georgia employees may cover only the base graduate tuition rate.

 Will any on-site attendance be required?

-No visits are required for courses.
+No in-person visits are required for courses.
 There are no proctored exams.
-Students are required to attend a 2-day orientation held at the beginning of the program for the online MBA and online Logistics program.
+Students are required to attend an on-site 2-day orientation held at the beginning of the program for the online MBA and online Logistics program.
 The MMIS program has a mandatory online orientation.

 How will I take exams?